 - Chemistry, Physiology, Biology, Science (2), PC2 Labs and associated prep rooms

-- A new internal atrium between Buildings M, N and G to house informal student spaces, student amenities and circulation to laboratories.
+- New internal atrium between Buildings M, N and G.

 Photography by Michelle Williams